 What can users do?

 Social networks are taking some action to detect and protect against suspicious activity like this.
 For example, Facebook have vowed to take steps to improve security and privacy features by requiring Two-Factor Authentication for logging in, while Snapchat have introduced the use of machine learning techniques to look for suspicious links sent within the app and block access to suspicious URLs.
-Users have also be advised by both security experts and the social media sites themselves to take caution when following links or accepting content from other users online.
-To try to navigate to social media accounts of companies or brands from their official websites and to check that accounts have been officially verified, to be wary of clicking on external links regardless of their source, to double check with friends and followers if suspicious of their online behavior and to generally be cautious of special offers that may seem too good to be true.
+Users have also been advised by both security experts and the social media sites themselves to take caution when following links or accepting content from other users online, to navigate to social media accounts of companies or brands from their official websites and to check that accounts have been officially verified, to be wary of clicking on external links regardless of their source, to double check with friends and followers if suspicious of their online behavior and generally, to be cautious of any special offers that may seem too good to be true.

 As humans however, it is inevitable that we will make mistakes and may be fooled by these cyber frauds.
 To ensure protection for our sensitive data, especially as organizations with employees using mobile devices for personal as well as business, external security is essential.
-Corrata’s Mobile Internet Security solution provides unparalleled protection against phishing attacks, on all platforms.
+Corrata’s Security and Control solution provides unparalleled protection against phishing attacks, on all platforms.
 Corrata detects and blocks access to any malicious or fraudulent site, allowing employees to continue using services like WhatsApp, LinkedIn, Facebook, Twitter, Instagram and Snapchat, all with the peace of mind that their sensitive data is protected.

 To find out more about how Corrata’s solution could help protect your organization’s mobile devices from phishing attacks on social networks, visit www.corrata.com or email us at firstname.lastname@example.org.